Ian Poveda: Loan to Blackburn Rovers

-On 20 November, Poveda was taken off in the 44th minute of Blackburn’s 1-1 draw with Bristol City after sustaining an injury to his left ankle.
-Blackburn later confirmed that following a scan, Poveda suffered both a fracture and ligament damage in his left ankle which will likely see the player ruled out for a significant amount of time.
+On 20 November, Poveda was taken off in the 44th minute of Blackburn's 1–1 draw with Bristol City after sustaining an injury to his left ankle.
+Blackburn later confirmed that following a scan, Poveda suffered both a fracture and ligament damage in his left ankle which would see the player ruled out for a significant amount of time.

 Loan to Blackpool

-On 27 August 2022, Poveda joined Championship side Blackpool F.C. on a season-long loan.
-On March 16, Poveda scored his first goal for Blackpool in new manager Mick McCarthy's first win as manager.
+On 27 August 2022, Poveda joined Championship side Blackpool on a season-long loan.
+On 16 March, Poveda scored his first goal for Blackpool in new manager Mick McCarthy's first win as manager.

+Loan to Sheffield Wednesday

+On 1 February 2024, Poveda joined Championship side Sheffield Wednesday on loan for the remainder of the season.
+He made his debut the following weekend in the 4–0 defeat against Huddersfield Town, coming off the bench.

+Sunderland

+On 25 July 2024, following his release from Leeds, Championship side Sunderland signed Poveda on a three-year deal with the option to extend for an additional year.
+He made his debut in a 3–1 away win on 31 August 2024 against Portsmouth, coming off the bench as a substitute.

 International career

 Poveda is eligible to play for England and Colombia at international level.
-He won his maiden call into the England U16 squad in August 2015, while still 15 years old.
+He won his maiden call into the England U16 squad in August 2015.
 He was a member of the 2015 Nike International Tournament-winning squad.
 He was a member of the U17 squad which won the 2016 Croatia Cup.
 In March 2018, Poveda received his first international call-up for 18 months, for U18 friendlies versus Qatar, Belarus and a mixed-age Argentina team.
 He appeared in each match and scored three goals.
 He also graduated to the U19 team in 2018.

 On 4 October 2019, Poveda was included in the England U20 squad for the first time and made his debut as a 72nd-minute substitute during a 2–2 draw away to Italy in the U20 Elite League.

+In December 2023, Poveda was called up to the Colombia national team for the first time.

 Personal life

 Poveda was born in London, England, to Colombian parents.
-During his youth years, Poveda also played youth tournaments for Southwark schoolboys alongside Jadon Sancho and Reiss Nelson who also became professional footballers.
+During his youth years, he played youth tournaments for Southwark schoolboys alongside Jadon Sancho and Reiss Nelson who also became professional footballers.